-- 3. In the Uyuni Web UI, check that your systems are listed correctly.
-Also check that the formulas you require are available. - 4.
-Create activation keys for each of your branch servers, register them using bootstrap, and configure them as proxy servers.
-For more information, see Retail > Retail-install-unified.
+3. In the Uyuni Web UI, check that your systems are listed correctly.
+Also check that the formulas you require are available.

-5. In the States tab, click [Apply Highstate] to deploy your configuration changes for each branch server.
+- 4. Create activation keys for each of your branch servers, register them using bootstrap, and configure them as proxy servers. - 5.
+In the States tab, click Apply Highstate to deploy your configuration changes for each branch server.